atredennick/atredennick.github.io/research.md

 title: Research
 ---

 **What makes populations, communities, and ecosystems fluctuate in time and space?
 Why are some communities more stable than others?
-Given the inherently variability of ecological systems, how can we best forecast future states at spatial scales relevant to land managers?** These questions form the core of my research program, and I strive to answer them by bring together sophisticated dynamic statistical models and data.
+Given the inherently variability of ecological systems, how can we best forecast future states at spatial scales relevant to land managers?** These questions form the core of my research program, and I strive to answer them by bringing together dynamic statistical models and data.
 A major theme throughout my research is the concept that ecosystem functioning can ultimately be understood through the lens of population dynamics (e.g., [Michel Loreau's great book, 'From Populations to Ecosystems'](http://press.princeton.edu/titles/9238.html)).
 Thus, I use dynamic population models and long term datasets to understand what makes communities and ecosystems stable, or not.

 ### Understanding the drivers of ecosystem stability from a population perspective